 - New to health research or new to qualitative research

-- Pre-doctoral, DPhil or Phd candidates considering using qualitative research methods
+- Master, pre-doctoral, DPhil or PhD candidates considering using qualitative research methods

-- Clinical academics, (including Academic Clinical Fellows, Foundation doctors, and research nurses and other health professionals)
+- Clinical academics, (including Academic Clinical Fellows, Foundation doctors, research nurses and other health professionals)

 - Members of ethics committees and research funding panels wishing to extend their knowledge of research methods